Features and Ease of Use

 You can pay for hosting plans on one, six, or twelve-month billing cycles, but there are no discounts for longer-term commitments, and there is no money-back guarantee as far as I can see.

-Since LibertyVPS isn’t a domain registrar, you’ll have to buy your domain and SSL certificate from someone else, which adds even more to the cost.
+Since LibertyVPS isn’t a domain registrar, you’ll need to purchase your domain and SSL certificate from another provider, which adds even more to the cost.

 Customer service seems limited to an online contact form and live chat (which was offline whenever I wanted to try it).
 If you have to resort to self-support, you’ll be disappointed to see that the “articles” section contains only one paragraph of information and the two-entry knowledge base is not much use at all.